freehaha/xiv-dps-parser/README.md

 can implement a persistent store if you wish.

-It determines whether the fight ended by looking for the aggro control packet hence you will probably see fight getting segmented in dungeon.
+It determines whether the fight ended by looking for the aggro control packet hence you will probably see fight getting segmented in dungeons.
 In raids, however, this should work as you normally expected.

 # Usage